giis-uniovi/retorch/README.md

 ### Prepare the E2E Test suite
 Execute the RETORCH Orchestration tool and generate the script and pipelining code requires to perform a series of configurations into the test suite.
-The first step is to create several folders to store the configurations and place the `docker-compose.yml` in the project repository.
+The first step is to create several folders to store the configurations and place the `docker-compose.yml` in the project root.
-The resulting tree directory might look like as:
+The resulting directory tree might look like as:
 ```
 .
 ├── src